leloup2022/Documentation/README.md

 A DAO to achieve Trustless Interoperability
 Unit DAO is a coordination framework to elaborate and evolve standards.
 It is based On three principles: Coordination, Verification, and Automation

-## Coordination: Community-driven mechanism to elaborate and evolve standards.
+- Coordination: Community-driven mechanism to elaborate and evolve standards.
-Verification: Reputational Digital Identity for Organisations.
+- Verification: Reputational Digital Identity for Organisations.
 Who they are, and what they can do.
-Automation: On-chain and off-chain Issuance, verification, and revocation of Credentials Three Steps to trustless Interoperability
+- Automation: On-chain and off-chain Issuance, verification, and revocation of Credentials

 ### Step 1: Coordination
 Cooperation is not possible without a common language we all agree on.
 And building this common framework should be a coordination task.
 That's why a DAO is a perfect instrument for that.

 Also, Standards should be created by those using them, with Skin in the Game, not from remote offices by professional politicians.

-To achieve that we need to create four main frameworks to work on:
+To achieve that we need to create coordination working groups to focus on:
 - Protocols
+- Metaverse & NFTs
 - Compliance (security)
 - DeFi
-- Metaverse & NFT
-- Security

 It's getting more important every day to verify that a Smart Contract has been issued by the correct organization, that has already been audited by a known company, verified in the DAO and allowed to issue a -Security TAG, and that the company works at the highest level of security constrains.

-**DeFi**
 Also, financial information could help take better decisions (even automated) on Risk Management and/or Investment opportunities.
 A verified company, with the right to isse these TAGs, could verify the TVL and/or the APY of another contract as a TAG

 **And Many more**
-DAO Governance, NFT applications, Local commerce,
+DAO Governance, NFT applications, Local commerce....

 ### Step 2: Verification
-Verifiable Credentials, once identified, must be issued to organizations, but once again, we need coordination in the verification of participants in the DAO.
+Verifiable Credentials, once identified as standards themselves, must be issued to organizations, but once again, we need coordination in the verification of participants in the DAO.
 - Verification Process
-- Staking
+- Staking & Online Court
-- Vigilantes

 **Verification Process**
-Trusted Organizations will act as Certificate Authorities (CAs) in the DAO, we call this process Trust Mining.
-By verifying organizations in the DAO, and not letting bad players enter, the TO will receive -rewards in the form of SAO tokens.

-First Organizations acting as TOs will be the ones participating in the Private Sale, doing a proper KYB, and being approved initially by all other organizations.
+TRusted Organizations will claim their right to issue certificates on a particular standard by participating in the standard and by proposing themselves as trusted operators for that credential.
+Every Working group will have a WhiteList with the TRusted Operators for every standard coordinated in that WG.

 **Staking**
-Trusted Organizations will act as Certificate Authorities (CAs) in the DAO, we call this process Trust Mining.
-By verifying organizations in the DAO,

-**Vigilantes**
-Gamification: By proving wrong organizations and/or wrong certificates being issued, whatchDogs
+In order to become a TRsuted Operator, x number of tokens need to be staked to that particular WG.
+Slashing may occur when there's a bad issuance of certificates.
+We will rely in Kleros for this discussions.

 ### Step 3 : Automation
 Step Three: who can issue every standard

 Finally, we arrive at the end of this awesome journey.
 Thanks to the coordination and the verification that UNIT DAO provides the working groups will also be in charge of automation processes.
 What do we mean by automation?
 Well, that's a very good question.
 When we talk about automation we are referring to multiple meanings.

-The key to this question is to understand the 3 mentioned steps as a whole interconnected process

-Once organized and coordinated the working groups

 An example of this could be the automatization of protocols and DAOs verifications.
 Let's say a DeFi platform wants to get verified, but, verified on what?
 Smart contract auditions, front end security, enough decentralization.
 The list could go on...

 We need an automated process in order to speed up and facilitate the issuance of certificates and verifications.
 And not letting bad players enter, the TO will receive rewards in the form of CAELUM tokens.